Ignorance of the Road Traffic Act is an offence - MTTD

 ▶ Click Here for Full AFCON Coverage ◀

-The Deputy Director-General of the Motto Traffic and Transport Department (MTTD) of the Ghana Police Service, Superintendent Dr. Sasu Mensah has indicated that it is illegal to drive without knowledge of the Road Traffic Regulations Act.
+The Deputy Director-General of the Motto Traffic and Transport Department (MTTD) of the Ghana Police Service, Superintendent Dr Sasu Mensah, has indicated that it is illegal to drive without knowing the Road Traffic Regulations Act.

 He said apart from the training organized by the Driver and Vehicle Licensing Authority (DVLA) for prospective drivers, the drivers must also be in the know of what pertains to the Road Act.

-The Deputy MTTD Chief was speaking during a courtesy call Crime Check Foundation (CCF) paid on him as part of the OSIWA funded ‘Decriminalizing Vagrancy Laws and Advocacy’ project on Thursday, January 21, 2022.
+The Deputy MTTD Chief spoke during a courtesy call Crime Check Foundation (CCF) paid on him as part of the OSIWA funded 'Decriminalizing Vagrancy Laws and Advocacy' project on Thursday, January 21, 2022.

-According to Superintendent Mensah, ignorance on the part of drivers on-road regulations has been the major cause of crashes claiming six lives every day.
-He said because of that, every driver must learn the Road Traffic Regulations Act irrespective of one’s educational status.
+According to Superintendent Mensah, ignorance on the part of drivers of road regulations has been the major cause of crashes claiming lives every day.
+He said every driver must learn the Road Traffic Regulations Act irrespective of one's educational status.

 He added, "even if you are illiterate, you must know the Act.
 As for us, we are doing our job to educate them on some of the regulations at the lorry stations."